-Gloria González-Micklin is Vice President of Programs at the US-China Business Council.
+Gloria González-Micklin is Vice President of Programs and Strategic Partnerships at the US-China Business Council.
 She spearheads the organization’s development, programming, and diplomatic relations with the Chinese embassy and selected ministries in Beijing.

 Since 1998, she has overseen hundreds of programs, including high security and visibility events for China’s most senior leaders, their American counterparts, C-suite level executives, and other key stakeholders in US-China relations.

 As the chief fundraiser, Gloria conceptualized and launched the annual galas and spearheads the principal non-dues revenue for USCBC and structured co-hosted events for senior Chinese leaders.
 She also oversees members-only conferences and other gatherings that bring business executives, policy makers, scholars, and influencers to discuss current policy, operational issues, and best practices for American companies working in China.
 On Capitol Hill, she carried out “China on the Hill,” an innovative USCBC program to bring business representatives together with Congressional legislators, as part of the Council’s educational function, helping Members of the House and Senate to understand on-the-ground realities for US companies in China.

 Gloria’s work has demanded close, painstaking, and skilled negotiations with Chinese government representatives, business executives, other leading organizations' protocol and security teams, and representatives of highly placed Chinese and American dignitaries.
 Gloria is recognized among USCBC’s chief architects of the close and trusting relationship the organization has established with Chinese diplomats and government officials at various ministries in Beijing during the past two decades.